benjha/nvrapids_olcf/dask-cuda-batch/README.md

 It is possible to grow and shrink Dask clusters based on current use.
 However, in contrast to the automatic  method, you can grow your dask-cuda cluster by submitting additional batch jobs after Step 1. is completed or shrink it by manually killing your running jobs accordingly.

-`launch_dask_cuda_workers.lsf` script to add two new workers to your dask-cuda cluster is next:
+`launch_dask_cuda_workers.lsf` script adds two new workers to your dask-cuda cluster:

 ```
 #!/usr/bin/env bash